Aravind-Jalda/interview-prep/CICD-Advanced/CICD-scenario-q&a.md

 ---

 ## 1. Pipeline is failing.
-What will you do?..
+What will you do?

 - Check logs
 - Identify failed stage